Rules & Regulations

 REcolorado maintains rules and regulations guidelines to ensure the offer of cooperation and compensation is extended to all Participants and the sharing of listings among brokers is centralized and standardized.
 The peer-based MLS Rules and Regulations Committee serves as an objective body to address compliance concerns, as well as the formulation of policies that support cooperation and ensure reliable, accurate data.

 The Rules and Regulations Committee reviews current issues that affect existing rules, as well as recommendations for new rules as needed.
-These recommendations are then submitted to the REcolorado Board of Directors for approval, along with review by our shareholders and the National Association of REALTORS®.
-The committee is comprised of a Chairperson and members from local REALTOR® associations including: Aurora Association of REALTORS®, Denver Metro Association of REALTORS®, Mountain Metro Association of REALTORS®, South Metro Denver REALTOR® Association, and Fort Collins Board of REALTORS®.
+These recommendations are then submitted to the REcolorado Board of Directors for approval, and the National Association of REALTORS®.
+The committee is comprised of a Chairperson and members from local REALTOR® associations including: Aurora Association of REALTORS®, Denver Metro Association of REALTORS®, Mountain Metro Association of REALTORS®, South Metro Denver REALTOR® Association, REALTORS® of Central Colorado, Steamboat Springs Board of REALTORS®, and Fort Collins Board of REALTORS®.
 The Vice Chair of the REcolorado Board of Directors serves as the Chairperson for the Rules & Regulations Committee.
-The current Chairperson of the Committee is Alan Smith of RE/MAX Professionals.
-(Document ID: 0901 Created: August 17, 2005 Modified: Sept.
-9, 2019)
+The current Chairperson of the Committee is Cheri Long of Priority Properties.
+(Document ID: 0901 Created: August 17, 2005 Modified: July 28, 2020)